eoscostarica/guide.eoscostarica.io/docs/agile-methodologies.md

 ### **Demo Session**

 The sprint demo is invaluable for keeping stakeholders up to speed with the progress of product development.
 It allows them to feedback and discuss with the Product Owner and Scrum team any possible amendments to the Product Backlog which would help to maximise value.
-He sprint demo shouldn’t take up too much of a Scrum team’s time.
+The sprint demo shouldn’t take up too much of a Scrum team’s time.
 Ensuring that the sprint review meeting is an informal affair where questions, feedback and discussion are welcome – allows for prep time to be kept to a minimum.

 <iframe width="100%" height="350" src="https://www.youtube.com/embed/Njxek3s3Shs" frameborder="0" allow="true" allowfullscreen></iframe>